4d/docs/docs/WebServer/webServerConfig.md

 *	**Timeout**: This value defines the maximum wait period (in seconds) during which the web server maintains an open TCP connection without receiving any requests from the web browser.
 Once this period is over, the server closes the connection.<p>
 If the web browser sends a request after the connection is closed, a new TCP connection is automatically created.
 This operation is not visible for the user.

-### macOS HelperTool

-In macOS, using TCP/IP ports reserved for web publishing (ports 0 to 1023) requires specific access privileges.
-In order for you to be able to use these ports, 4D provides a utility program named HelperTool.
-When this program is installed, it retrieves the appropriate access rights and automatically takes charge of opening the web ports.
-This mechanism functions with 4D (all modes), 4D Server and 4D Volume Desktop executable applications.

-The HelperTool application is included in the 4D software.
-Installation takes place automatically during the first opening of a port <1024 on the machine.
-The user is informed that a tool is going to be installed and is prompted to enter a name and an administrator password for the machine.
-This operation only takes place once.

-The application is renamed "com.4D.Helper" and is installed in the "/Library/PrivilegedHelperTools/" folder (with current macOS releases).
-After the initial sequence, the 4D Web Server can be started and stopped transparently, regardless of the 4D version used.